acedev0816/ethereum_smart_contract_game/Readme.md

 npm install
 ```

 React UI is a standalone project and doesn’t require any additional steps.
-Open `index.html` in your favorite browser and it will work right away.
+Open `index.html` from the root directory in your favorite browser and it will work right away.

 ## Development